 Diamond Color vs Diamond Clarity: Synthetic vs. Natural Diamonds

 The scale ranges from fancy light, fancy, fancy intense to fancy vivid.
 The most expensive (and rare) fancy colors are the red and blue type.
-Pink, purplish, grayish, orange, and fancy green colors are considerably rare compared to fancy yellows and browns.
-For saturated fancy colors, minor color variations are easily detectable, which largely affects their value.
+Pink, purplish, grayish, orange, and fancy green colors are considerably rare as compared to fancy yellows and browns.
+For saturated fancy colors, minor color variations are easily detectable, which affects their value.
 Fancy color grading is overly complicated, and only a specialist grading agency can do it accurately.
 Fancy color diamonds with numerous flaws are still highly prized if they have an attractive face-up body color.
-If a fancy color reveals colored and reflective graining under powerful magnification, that’s considered an inclusion.
+If a fancy color reveals colored and reflective graining under powerful magnification, it is considered an inclusion.
 Even worse are inclusions that reduce the useful life of a diamond.
-Color plays a significant role in determining the value of a fancy color.
+Color plays a significant role in determining the value of fancy color.

 The above are critical factors to consider in judging the significance of either a diamond’s color or its clarity.
 Buying a diamond is a sensitive decision to make for both casual jewelry purchasers and those making a milestone purchase (engagement rings and such).
 It is not enough to know the 4Cs of diamond quality.
 You must possess a clear interpretation of each C’s grade on the certificate.
 Bring out your notebook or organizer and get to work.
 Jot down your list of most crucial considerations between a diamond’s color and clarity.
 Do you have enough of an excess income to afford and buy a fancy color?